EU eyes more investment to create jobs, tackle migration

 Under the new scheme, the European Investment Bank (EIB), the EU's financial arm, would contribute 7.5 billion euros, up from its current commitment of 5 billion to the EFSI.

-The combined 33.5 billion euros of EU cash and guarantees would then be used to attract private investments totaling 500 billion euros, 15 times the original amount.
-The final objective of mobilizing 630 billion euros by 2022 will depend on countries' contributions.
+The combined 33.5 billion euros of EU cash and guarantees would then be used to attract private investments totalling 500 billion euros, 15 times the original amount.
+The final objective of mobilising 630 billion euros by 2022 will depend on countries' contributions.

 But member states' financial backing is still under discussion.
 They also have a direct say on the EIB's participation in the plan, as shareholders of the bank.
 "I am pretty sure we will find a consensus on this within the next weeks or months," EIB president Werner Hoyer said.